AndreBaltazar8/ablac/README.md

 - Add operators and comparisons for all types
 - If/else statements
 - Switch/When
-- Loops
+- Loops (for, do-while)
 - Add simple build-in types (string, int)
 - Function calls to defined types/classes (direct and vtable)
 - Type checking everything
 - Class object allocation
-- Class construction
+- Class construction with proper constructors
 - Extension functions
 - Variable declarations with type check (in functions, globally and class fields)
 - Send values to lambdas and other scopes